 In the cloud, every second counts.
-Organizations using Amazon Web Services (AWS) gain the ability to innovate faster, but must also ensure security keeps pace.
+Organizations using Microsoft Azure gain the ability to innovate faster, but must also ensure security keeps pace.

 The speed of cloud-based attacks has surged as adversaries leverage automation and AI.
 In as little as 10 minutes, damage can be done.
-To stay secure, cloud security teams must find new ways to quickly and efficiently detect, investigate, and remediate threats faster than ever before.
+To stay secure, cloud security teams must find new ways to detect, investigate, and remediate threats faster than ever before.

 Security practices are continuously evolving to address the unique challenges of the cloud.
+Even newer workloads like generative AI solutions are shifting the security landscape.
 Point solutions have evolved to address a range of capabilities, from vulnerability and posture management to workload protection.
-At the same time, organizations are now finding value in adopting a platform approach to consolidate cloud security techniques to achieve a single view of risk across cloud, containers, and hosts.
+At the same time, organizations are finding value in consolidating cloud security techniques with a platform approach to achieve a single view of risk across cloud, containers, and hosts.

-Cloud-native application protection platforms (CNAPP) integrate a set of security capabilities that correlate signals to gain a more complete and efficient picture of your cloud and compliance from development to production.
-Unifying vulnerability management, posture management, permission management, threat detection, and incident response increases security efficiency and helps you stay ahead of cloud risk.
+Cloud-native application protection platforms (CNAPP) integrate a set of security capabilities that correlate signals to gain a more complete and efficient picture of your cloud and compliance from development and production.
+Unifying vulnerability management, posture management, permissions and entitlement management, threat detection, and incident response increases efficiency and helps you stay ahead of cloud risk.

-This guide offers a framework to help you navigate solutions for reducing risk and securing your AWS cloud investments.
-It offers insight into solutions available from AWS and highlights how the capabilities of Sysdig's CNAPP solution complement AWS cloud security.
+This guide offers a framework to help you navigate solutions for reducing risk and securing your Microsoft Azure investments.
+It provides insight into solutions available from Microsoft Azure and highlights how the capabilities of Sysdig's CNAPP solution complement Microsoft security solutions.

-Key challenges of securing the cloud
+Key challenges in securing the cloud

 The cloud enables teams to configure infrastructure and deploy workloads with the click of a button.
-The pace of change opens the door to risk, especially as threat actors are also exploiting the speed of cloud automation to launch attacks in minutes.
+This pace of change opens the door to risk, especially as threat actors are also exploiting the speed of cloud automation to launch attacks in minutes.
 New and unforeseen visibility gaps can complicate security and compliance.
+Major challenges include: